How to Replace an Air Conditioner Compressor

 remove mounting bolts

-Once these obstructing accessories have been removed locate the electrical connector on the front or rear of the compressor.
-This wiring is uses to energize the engagement coil if it's located in the front or the internal control valve if located in the rear.
-Use a small pick or screwdriver to release the electrical connector safety.
-If this connector cannot be seen or its too difficult to remove you can do so once the mounting bolts have been removed to the compressor.
+Locate the electrical connectors on the front or rear of the compressor and disconnect, use a small pick or screwdriver to release the connector safety.
+If this connector cannot be seen, or its too difficult to remove you can do so once the mounting bolts have been removed for the compressor.

 remove electrical connector compressor

-Locate and remove the high and low side refrigerant line mounting bolts or flare nuts depending on the manufacturer design.
-Again on some models this step may need to be performed after the mounting bolts have been removed and the unit is loose.
+Locate and remove the high and low side refrigerant line mounting bolts or flare nuts depending on the manufacturer's design.
+Again, on some models this step may need to be performed after the mounting bolts have been removed and the compressor is loose.

 remove compressor hose high side

-After the bolts have been removed firmly grasp and wiggle the line bulkhead of each refrigerant line to slowly pull upward and disconnect.
-There is an O ring seal which can make a tight fit and a small amount of refrigerant (pressure) maybe released as well.
-Complete this step by removing both high and low side fittings.
+Firmly grasp and wiggle the bulkhead of the refrigerant lines to slowly pull upward to disconnect them from the compressor.
+There is an O ring seal which can make a tight fit, also a small amount of refrigerant (pressure) maybe released as well which is normal.
+Complete this step by removing both high and low side hoses.

 high side line removed

-Once all wiring harness connectors and refrigerant lines have been removed locate and remove lower and upper mounting bolts.
-These bolts can consist of long and short bolts which sometime can be obscure and difficult to get to and if so use a universal joint socket or small wrench to aid in the removal.
+Locate and remove lower and upper mounting bolts.
+These bolts can consist of long and short bolts which sometime can be obscure and difficult to get to, if so use a universal joint socket or small wrench to aid in the removal.
 Always leave at least one loose bolt connected to the bracket or block to hold the unit in place.

 remove compressor mounting bolts

-Grasp the unit while removing the last mounting bolt the compressor is a little heavy and a bit awkward to hold so be careful it doesn't fall and cause damage to the unit or yourself.
+Grasp the unit while removing the last mounting bolt.
+The compressor is a little heavy and a bit awkward so be careful it doesn't fall and cause damage to the unit or yourself.
 Once completely loose remove it from the engine bay.
-This can take some work and sometimes you must move the engine a tiny bit in its mounts or possibly even loosen the engine mounts and use a jack under the oil pan to help lift it slightly.
-Other times a radiator or cooling fan shroud must be removed as well.
+This can sometimes take some finagling, or possibly even loosening the engine mounts while using a floor jack under the oil pan with a block of wood to help lift or lower it slightly.
+Other times the radiator or cooling fan shroud must be removed as well.

 remove ac compressor